reduxjs/redux-toolkit/docs/introduction/getting-started.md

 hide_title: true
 ---

-# Getting Started with Redux
+# Getting Started with Redux Toolkit

 ## Purpose

-The **Redux Toolkit** package is intended to be the standard way to write Redux logic.
+The **Redux Toolkit** package is intended to be the standard way to write [Redux](https://redux.js.org) logic.
 It was originally created to help address three common concerns about Redux:

 - "Configuring a Redux store is too complicated"
 - "I have to add a lot of packages to get Redux to do anything useful"